brewkit/components/README.md

 }
 ```

 ## Palette

-Material's theming philosophy comes with opinionated approach in regards to dark/light variants.
-In some cases you just need to bind colors to either `dark`, or 'light' property of for example `primary` keys.
-Unfortunately this is not flexibile enough.
-Much of those stuff is addressed and fixed in MUI 5, but we need to get by with version 4 for now.
-By utilizng a `createCervezaTheme` we are now customizing brand colors to mimic the ones we already used but in a predictible manner by supplying our `defaultTheme` which has its own palette definitions.
+Material's theming philosophy carries with it an opinionated approach regarding dark/light variants.
+In some cases, you just need to bind colors to either the `dark` or `light` property of a `primary` key.
+Unfortunately, this is not flexibile enough.
+Many of these issues were addressed and fixed in MUI 5, but since we need to get by with version 4 for now, we needed to come up witth a different solution.
+By utilizng `createCervezaTheme`, we are now allow customized brand colors to mimic the ones we already have in place, handled in a predictible manner by supplying our `defaultTheme` which has its own palette definitions.

 ```tsx
 // defaultTheme.js